Inovio Pharmaceuticals (INO) Received its Third Buy in a Row

-After Maxim Group and Stifel Nicolaus gave Inovio Pharmaceuticals (NASDAQ: INO) a Buy rating last month, the company received another Buy, this time from H.C.
-Wainwright.
-Analyst Ram Selvaraju reiterated a Buy rating on Inovio Pharmaceuticals today and set a price target of $13.00.
-The company’s shares closed last Monday at $8.02.
+After H.C.
+Wainwright and Stifel Nicolaus gave Inovio Pharmaceuticals (NASDAQ: INO) a Buy rating last month, the company received another Buy, this time from Maxim Group.
+Analyst Jason McCarthy assigned a Buy rating to Inovio Pharmaceuticals today and set a price target of $12.00.
+The company’s shares closed last Tuesday at $7.62.

-According to TipRanks.com, Selvaraju is ranked 0 out of 5 stars with an average return of -7.9% and a 23.6% success rate.
-Selvaraju covers the Healthcare sector, focusing on stocks such as Taro Pharmaceutical Industries, Biospecifics Technologies, and Springworks Therapeutics.
+According to TipRanks.com, McCarthy is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -16.1% and a 25.6% success rate.
+McCarthy covers the Healthcare sector, focusing on stocks such as SELLAS Life Sciences Group, Hancock Jaffe Laboratories, and Actinium Pharmaceuticals.

-Currently, the analyst consensus on Inovio Pharmaceuticals is a Moderate Buy with an average price target of $10.00, implying an 8.7% upside from current levels.
-In a report issued on March 27, Maxim Group also assigned a Buy rating to the stock with a $12.00 price target.
+Currently, the analyst consensus on Inovio Pharmaceuticals is a Moderate Buy with an average price target of $10.00, a 25.9% upside from current levels.
+In a report issued on March 27, H.C.
+Wainwright also reiterated a Buy rating on the stock with a $13.00 price target.

 See today’s analyst top recommended stocks >>